When does GDPR apply to me?

 What does GDPR apply to?

-The GDPR applies to companies and organizations that process personal data of people in the European Union (EU), including the EU member states as well as Norway, Iceland and Liechtenstein.
+The GDPR applies to companies and organizations that process personal data of people in Europe.
+This includes the EU member states as well as Norway, Iceland and Liechtenstein.
 The GDPR also applies to companies and organizations that are based outside the EU but offer goods or services to people in the EU or monitor their behaviour.
 GDPR applies to all types of organisations, including businesses, public authorities, charities and non-profit organisations, regardless of size or industry.
-GDPR’s purpose is to protect personal data and ensure that companies process the data in a transparent and responsible manner.
+GDPR’s purpose is to protect personal data and ensure that companies process it in a transparent and responsible manner.

 Compliance with GDPR regulations is mandatory by law, and non-compliance can result in fines and damage to the company’s reputation.
 Therefore, it is important that companies understand when the GDPR applies to them and take appropriate measures to comply with the regulation.